sciZer0/7/v/README.md

 # About Technology

+Nearly each code in the industry is open source.

-Fortunately, on the table, there alreay are good blockchain technologies.
+Fortunately, on the table, there already are very good blockchain technologies.

-The hypothesis/idea is that we might take some existing good blockchain technologies and combine them.
+The hypothesis/idea is that we might take some existing blockchain technologies and combine them.

 For example, we might take code of Solana blockchain itself and combine it with code of some apps on the Solana blockchain, of course, modifying them a bit.